 Methylmercury is an organic form of mercury.
-Methylmercury is found in water, soil, plants, and animals.
-Methylmercury is different from elemental mercury, the type of mercury found in thermometers and some dental amalgams (tooth fillings).
-It is also different from inorganic mercury, which can be found in some industrial/occupational settings.
+Methylmercury is found in water, soil, plants and animals.
+Methylmercury is different from elemental mercury, the type of mercury that is found in thermometers and some dental amalgams (tooth fillings) and inorganic mercury (which can be found in certain industries/occupational settings).